Automattic/jetpack/readme.txt

 **Enhancements**

-* Block editor: update the way we check for available blocks and extensions.
+* Block Editor: update the way we check for available blocks and extensions.
 * Connection flow: display a notice upon connection when the site is suspended.
 * Contact Form: add more options to customize the look of the submit button.
 * Likes / Publicize: in the Jetpack Dashboard, add explanation to clarify the role of the features.